Cryptanalysis of McEliece Cryptosystem Based on Algebraic Geometry Codes and their subcodes: The -filtrations

-Actually, we can do better by decreasing the number of iterations of the above algorithm and relaxing the parameters conditions.
-The following theorem yields to a nice improvement giving rise to Algorithm~\ref{Algorithm::2}.
-We omit its proof which is very similar to that of Theorem~\ref{Proposition::1}.
+Therefore, we can define an algorithm for determining the code $V_{-i}$ for $i\geq 1$ wich consists in $i$ repeated applications of Proposition~\ref{prop:comput_Vi}.
+But we can do better by decreasing the number of iterations and relaxing the parameters conditions using the following generalization of Proposition~\ref{prop:comput_Vi} whose proof is very similar.